fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 For the moment I am going to use the older CAN1602PIN with long memory disabled for some tests with LiquidCrystalIO which integrates liquid crystal display with task management.

 I have created a copy CAN1602PINIO to work with LiquidCrystalIO.
+It increases the code memory from 30016 to 30452.

 ## CBUS Long Message codes